344 FRIDAY 5 JUNE 2015 (-22)

-“My One and Only” is a musical that I discovered by accident.
+“My One and Only” is a musical I discovered by accident.
 Although I had a vague idea that I had heard about it in the 1980s, it wasn’t until recently that I acquired the record.
 About five years ago, I discovered and became a bit obsessed with I Can’t Be Bothered Now (See Week 7 No. 43).
-As I was searching for different versions of the song, I came across the “My One and Only” score and fell in love with this musical inspired by the Gershwins’ compositions.
-The score’s arrangements are very sophisticated, in particular, the Overture and Prologue, which includes I Can’t Be Bothered Now.
+As I was searching for different versions of the song, I came across the “My One and Only” score.
+I fell in love with this musical, inspired by the Gershwins’ compositions.
+The score’s arrangements are very sophisticated, notably, the Overture and Prologue, which includes I Can’t Be Bothered Now.
 The entire album sounds just swellegant.
-This is my favourite version of any of the jukebox musicals created around the Gershwins’ tunes.
+This is my favourite version of any jukebox musicals created around the Gershwins’ tunes.

 This is the last appearance of the Gershwin Brothers on the list.
 As a duo, they’re both represented with 14 songs.
 As a lyricist, Ira scores six more songs on the list.

 Song Title: Overture / I Can’t Be Bothered Now / Blah, Blah, Blah – 1983/1937/1930 Artist: Orchestra, Tommy Tune, Twiggy, Bruce McGill, Denny Dillon, Ensemble Genre: Musical /Soundtrack Composer: George Gershwin Lyrics: Ira Gershwin Album: My One and Only (1983 Original Broadway Cast)